cyChen2003/Ghost-EI/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License,  - see the [LICENSE](./LICENSE) file for details.

 ## Citation